This plenary session marks the official launch of the new interactive features of the SECAM

 We are now living in the golden age of communication and the modern modes of digital communication allow for methods of consolidation and integration that were not possible in previous ages.
 These methods invite us to exploit them for their worth.
 The Church challenges us to use every good means possible to achieve her mission.

-SECAM.org as a website does not quite do it justice.
+To describe SECAM.org as a website does not quite do it justice.
 SECAM.org offers a feature-set of integrated and customized tools that work together to help connect the Church on the African continent in new ways.

 The interactive directory, currently using the Google API, interacts seamlessly with the social stream, and the networking functionality of SECAM.org.
 The network also provides both a social network and a private intranet to members.
 Members can effortlessly build their own public or private networks, with an unlimited number of hierarchically structured sub groups, to serve their organizational needs within the Church in Africa.